ibm-cloud-docs/discovery-data/entity-extractor.md

     -   Remove one or more entity types to decrease the size of your training data.
     -   Remove extra large documents from the training data.
 For example, if one of the labeled documents is extra large, change its status from *Completed* to *In progress* to omit it from the training data.
     -   Reduce the number of documents that are included in the training set.
 The default split ratio (70%-23%-7%) for the training data uses 70% of the documents in the training set.
 You can change the percentage of documents that are used in the training set to a smaller number.
 For example, you might change the split ratio to 60%-33%-7%.
-    -   [IBM Cloud Pak for Data]{: tag-cp4d}  Increase the capacity of your deployed service instance by scaling up service pods.
+    -   [IBM Cloud Pak for Data]{: tag-cp4d} [IBM Software Hub]{: tag-teal} Increase the capacity of your deployed service instance by scaling up service pods.

 ## Evaluating the extractor
 {: #entity-extractor-evaluate-model}